 Accounting services provided outside B.C. to a person who resides, ordinarily resides or carries on business in B.C. are subject to PST, unless a specific exemption applies, if the accounting services relate to:

-For example, a person who resides in B.C. hires an Alberta accountant to provide payroll accounting for the person's business in Vancouver.
+For example, a person who resides in B.C. hires an Alberta accountant to provide payroll accounting for their business in Vancouver.
 The accounting services are taxable because they're purchased by a person who resides in B.C. and relate to activities in B.C.

 If you purchase taxable accounting services provided outside B.C. and you are not charged PST on the sale, you must self-assess (pay directly to us) the PST due as follows: